 A secondary source is a published work that presents arguments and conclusions about an event in the past based on primary source (or archival) research.
 Types of secondary sources include: Textbooks, magazine articles, histories, criticisms, commentaries, encyclopedias.

-The Special Collections Research Center is home to over 300,000 rare books and more than 30,000 linear feet of archival collections.
+The Special Collections Research Center is home to over 350,000 rare books and more than 68,000 linear feet of archival and manuscript collections.
 There are a number of ways to locate and access materials; you can search the website by keyword or browse the collections by name or subject.
 You can search the catalog for rare books or you can email or stop by and a reference librarian will be glad to assist you.
 Below are a number of short tutorials that walk through the steps of using the Special Collections website

 Monday through Friday: 9:00 am to 4:45pm.